TheSp1der/stockwatch/README.md

 ### Monitor Mode

-When stockwatch is run by providing a to e-mail address, from e-mail address, and mail server it run in a monitor mode.
+When stockwatch is run by providing a to e-mail address, from e-mail address, and mail server it will run in a monitor mode.
 This mode will determine the open/closed time for the NYSE and e-mail you at the close of every business day with the closing prices.

 ## Command Line Options